home-assistant/home-assistant.io/source/_posts/2020-10-01-hacktoberfest-2020.markdown

 Or view all our Hacktoberfest issues across [all Home Assistant projects][all].

-Additionally, we recently held or [month of "What the heck?!"][wth-blog].
+Additionally, we recently held the [month of "What the heck?!"][wth-blog].
 During this month a lot of suggestions and annoyances got reported by our community.
 While, those topic may not be approved as a change yet, it might be a great source of inspiration to contribute something the community wants.
 Check out